Dawidkubis/sserver/README.md

 + css
 + jpg, png, ico
 + raw text
++ any executable file - stdout is returned as html

 ## Ports
 Run with `-p <port_number>` to run Sserver on specific port (8000 is the default).